Diva (Glee): Critical response

 Erin Strecker of Entertainment Weekly gave a mixed review to the episode, especially with the end scene with Finn and Emma, saying "Did anyone see that coming?
 We'll have to wait until next week for the fall out, because as soon as he kissed her, he freaked out and immediately left her office.
 I'm no psychic, but I don't think this is going to have fans cheering quite as much as Nick and Jess' big kiss on New Girl."
-He then talked positively about the performance of "Bring Him Home" and "Diva", calling the first song of the two "'Defying Gravity Part 2' for out NYADA kids."
+He then talked positively about the performance of "Bring Him Home" and "Diva", calling the first song of the two "'Defying Gravity Part 2' for our NYADA kids."
 The second song was "a ton of fun.
 Loved the idea of turning an auditorium into a runway, did not love Blaine's feathered top.
 Unique taking lead vocals on this was a great choice."

 L'Oreal Thompson of The Baltimore Sun commented on Tina's role in the episode, saying "I really do feel bad for her.
 It's no fun feeling unappreciated and being on the spurned side of unrequited love."
 Thompson then gave a mixed review to Santana's end song, saying "I know it's a good message and all, but I just feel like it should be in the Gabby Douglas Lifetime movie or something."

 Paris Barclay was nominated at the 65th Primetime Emmy Awards for a Primetime Emmy Award for Outstanding Directing for a Comedy Series for this episode.